Diocletian: Legacy

 The historian A.H.M.
 Jones observed that "It is perhaps Diocletian's greatest achievement that he reigned twenty-one years and then abdicated voluntarily, and spent the remaining years of his life in peaceful retirement."
 Diocletian was one of the few emperors of the third and fourth centuries to die naturally, and the first in the history of the empire to retire voluntarily.
 Once he retired, his tetrarchic system collapsed.
 Without the guiding hand of Diocletian, the empire fell into civil wars.
 Stability emerged after the defeat of Licinius by Constantine in 324.
 Under the Christian Constantine, Diocletian was maligned.
-Constantine's rule, however, demonstrated the benefits of Diocletian's achievements and the autocratic principle he represented: the borders remained secure, in spite of Constantine's large expenditure of forces during his civil wars; the bureaucratic transformation of the Roman government was completed; and Constantine took Diocletian's court ceremonies and made them even more extravagant.
+Constantine's rule demonstrated the benefits of Diocletian's achievements and the autocratic principle he represented: the borders remained secure, in spite of Constantine's large expenditure of forces during his civil wars; the bureaucratic transformation of the Roman government was completed; and Constantine took Diocletian's court ceremonies and made them even more extravagant.

 Constantine ignored those aspects of Diocletian's reign that did not suit him.
 Diocletian's policy of preserving a stable silver coinage was abandoned, and the gold solidus became the empire's primary currency instead.
 Diocletian's persecution of Christians was repudiated and changed to a policy of toleration and then favoritism.
 Christianity eventually became the official religion in 380.
 Most importantly, Diocletian's tax system and administrative reforms lasted, with some modifications, until the advent of the Muslims in the 630s.
 The combination of state autocracy and state religion was instilled in much of Europe, particularly in the lands which adopted Orthodox Christianity.